3malkuth/py_lab/README.md

 ```
 * Python Path
   * NB!
 You may need to set the python path...
-  * Many of the modules here are dependent on other modules outside of their module hierarchy
+  * Many of the modules here are dependent on other external modules
+    * external to the current module hierarchy
     * Therefore, you will need to...
 ```
 export PYTHONPATH=~/path/to/py_lab
 ```

-### Setup the pip virtual environment
+### Set up the pip virtual environment
 * **Go to the pylab folder**
-  * cd...
+  * cd ...
 * Open Pipfile and check if the python version is correct
   * You may want to check and upgrade if necessary other libraries etc.
 * Setup Python dependencies